muffaddal/doublebattery/README.md

 # doublebattery

-This repo represents the store module for Double Battery (The Optical Studio).
+This repo represents the store module for Double Battery (The Optical Studio).husain